 The institute has approximately 700 employees in total.
-The main office is in Ås, just south of Oslo, and regional offices are in Northern Norway, Mid Norway and Western Norway.
+The main office is in Ås, just south of Oslo, and 14 regional offices are located in Northern Norway, Mid Norway and Western Norway.
 The data are collected through field surveys, by image interpretation or automatically retrieved by computer assisted image processing.
-The collected data are presented in different ways; as reports, statistics and maps.
-The institute produces many various thematic maps, some on paper but mostly on the web.
+The collected data are presented in different ways: as reports, statistics and maps.
+The institute produces many various thematic maps.
 Several departments and about 10 skilled employees are involved in the map designing.
-A great effort is being put into cartography to ensure that the products are readable maps of high quality that is easy to understand.
-Examples of thematic maps are e.g. land resource map in scale 1:50 000 for all 422 municipalities and in scale 1:250 000 for all counties in Norway and grazing land for sheep and cattle in scale 1:20 000.
+A great effort is being put into cartography to ensure readable maps of high quality that are easy to understand.

-The majority of the “mapping” software used by the institute is open source; the data are stored in PostgreSQL object relational database using PostGIS, GeoTools and GDAL for different and complex GIS tasks.
-Data collection in the field is carried out with QGIS on tablets.
-Paper maps are also made in QGIS.
-However, the production of paper maps is decreasing.
-Most of our data are presented interactively on the world wide web.
+The majority of the mapping software used by the institute is open source; the data are stored in PostgreSQL object relational database using PostGIS, GeoTools and GDAL for different and complex GIS tasks.
+Data collection in the field is carried out with QField on cell phones and tablets.
+We use QGIS for analyses, visualization and creating maps and illustrations.
+The production of paper maps is small – mainly made on demand for different purposes and for grazing land for sheep and cattle.
+Most of our data are presented interactively on the internet.
 Our internet application for viewing and downloading data is entirely based on open source software like GeoServer, MapServer, OpenLayers, Leaflet and GeoExt.
 The layout and colours on the analogue maps may differ from the digital version of the datasets for optimizing the readability depending on paper or screen.

 Screen dumps from the viewing application zoomed in to show the potential of cultivation cauliflower (to the left), carrot (in the middle) and Brussel sprouts (to the right) in Steinkjer in the middle of Norway based on weather and soil.